TestFirstNet/TestFirst.Net/README.md

 Comprehension
 ------------

 * tests should be easy to understand.
-Tests are read far more often than they are written.
-Focus on the read part
+Since code is read far more than written, focus on the read part.
-    * if possible make tests easy to write too.
-Easy to write tests result in more test code and more fun
+* keep tests as close to natural language as possible, though try to eliminate ambiguity
-    * keep tests as close to natural language as possible as this is quicker to parse, though try to eliminate ambiguity
+* if possible also make tests easy to write.
+This results in more test code and more fun

 Making the IDE work for you
 ------------

 * support autocomplete.
 * support refactoring.
 * make it easy to jump directly to code doing the actual work.

 Integration
 ------------

 * easily integrate with existing test infrastructure

 Extensibility
 ------------

 * make it easy to customise your tests.
-    * infrastructure should aid you not hinder.
+* infrastructure should aid not hinder.
 * allow you to do your own thing when required.
 Replace the bits you need without having to reimplement all the parts
 * not force you to do it a certain way, though following conventions helps.

 Discoverability
 ------------

 * discovery of things should be easy without the need to go and read the documentation.
 * a consistent and easy to guess naming pattern.

 Diagnostics
 ------------